Choose your Top Things to do and see in Kibale Forest Park

 The hike – nature-walk is about two-three hours in length and is conducted with a local guide provided by the owner of the property.

-There are also three nearby crater lakes that can be visited on a hike.
+Three nearby crater lakes can be visited on a hike.

 This is a cultural and traditional worship site that you can visit on the way to Kibale from Kampala or from Kibale to Kampala.